 Los Angeles is a place of immense opportunity for those seeking careers in entertainment, aerospace, tourism, technology and other industries.
 However, being eligible to work and knowing that you are not in danger of being deported are among the most important issues many immigrants in LA face.
-At the Law Offices of Joshua L. Goldstein, P.C., our experienced Los Angeles immigration lawyers understand these issues and the stress they cause Los Angeles residents.
+At the Goldstein Immigration Lawyers, our experienced immigration lawyer in Los Angeless understand these issues and the stress they cause Los Angeles residents.

 If you entered the United States (U.S.) at an early age and have been residing here since that time, you may be eligible for Deferred Action for Childhood Arrivals, or DACA.
 This program is meant to assist young, undocumented immigrants by allowing them to avoid deportation and obtain permission to work for certain periods of time.